bgigous/flask-webdev/content/s02_lets_try_an_app/s02_p03_compile_and_run.md

 [//]: # (Hmm, I know I probably shouldn't just skip over this, but I'll cover it again in section 5 (or I won't and I could skip over it there?
 Hmmmm.))

 But I'm sure you're anxious to get to the *real stuff*.
-No problem, but we'll have to do just a bit of setup first, but then after that, you'll be all set to start the real training, so let's move on!
+No problem, but you'll have to do just a bit of setup first, but then after that, you'll be all set to start the real training, so let's move on!